 Jeremiah 9:23 “Thus saith the LORD, Let not the wise [man] glory in his wisdom, neither let the mighty [man] glory in his might, let not the rich [man] glory in his riches:”

 The long prophecy of judgment had reached its climax.
-Now there comes the conclusion of the whole matter that the one way of salvation is to renounce all reliance on the wisdom, greatness, and wealth of the world, and to glory only in knowing Jehovah.
-The “wise man” is, as before in (Jer.
-8:9; 9:12), the scribe, or recognized teacher of the people.
+Now comes the conclusion of the whole matter that the one way of salvation is to renounce all reliance on the wisdom, greatness, and wealth of the world, and to glory only in knowing Jehovah.
+The “wise man” is, (as mentioned before in Jer.
+8:9; 9:12) the scribe, or recognized teacher of the people.

 This just says that worldly wisdom, strength, or wealth will not save them from destruction.
 They will all die together.